laurent-martin/ets-to-homeassistant/README.md

 A Ruby tool to convert an ETS5 project file (`*.knxproj`) into:

-* a YAML configuration file suitable for **Home Assistant** (requires to define building, functions and group datapoints in ETS)
+* a YAML configuration file suitable for **Home Assistant** (requires to define building, functions and group data points in ETS)
 * an XML file for `linknx` (the object list only)

 [https://www.home-assistant.io/integrations/knx/](https://www.home-assistant.io/integrations/knx/)